AngularFire web codelab

 Track the authentication state

 To update our UI accordingly, you need a way to check if the user is logged in or logged out.
-With Firebase Authentication, you can retrieve observable on the user state that will be triggered each time the authentication state changes.
+AngularFire provides a function to get an observable that updates each time the authentication state changes.
+This has already been implemented, but is worth taking a look at.

 1. Go back to the file src/app/services/chat.service.ts.